Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Is it hard to file your own taxes?

-Filing your own taxes online can be straightforward, especially if you use free online software to complete the forms.
-However, if you have investments, own a home, or have complex finances, consider seeking the advice of a tax professional who can help you get the right credits and deductions.
+Filing your own taxes online can be straightforward, especially if you use a free online option to complete the forms.
+However, if you have investments, own a home, or have complex finances, consider seeking the advice of a tax professional who can help you get the correct credits and deductions.

 What if I made a mistake on my online tax return?

 If you realize you made an error on your online tax return after filing, you can usually amend it by filing an amended return (Form 1040-X).
-Correct the mistake as soon as possible to avoid any potential issues with the IRS.
+Correcting the mistake as soon as possible can help avoid any potential issues with the IRS.

 How do I check the status of my online tax return?